Savolus/fetch-studing/README.md

 Fetch todo ended!
 ```

-## Bugs
+## Bugs 🐛

-If you find a bug -> just tell me in https://github.com/Savolus/fetch-studing/issues
+If You found some kind of bugs then just tell it in the [issues](https://github.com/Savolus/fetch-studing/issues)